eightyfour/translatron/README.md

  The callback functions passed to these UI module functions will call _trade_ to do the actual work (e.g. calling the server). server).

+#### trade

+_trade_ is the name of the component which handles all calls going to the server, incl. execution of the callback to the server call which notifies interested components about the outcome.

+Components register themselves at _trade_ using _addController_. _trade_ assumes that all public functions of registered components are potential callbacks.

+##### _trade_ callback events

+_trade_ supports the following events:
+* **onNewProjectCreated**: informs about creation of a new project, payload is the project object.
+* **onDirectoryChanged**: **Not implemented yet**, informs about a change of the current directory, payload is the path/id of the new current directory (replaces **getDirectory** event)